wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/explore-portals-studio/includes/7-exercise.md

 The purpose of this hands-on-lab is to edit webpage source code by using Power Apps portals Studio.

-At the end of these exercises, you will be able to:
+At the end of these exercises, you'll be able to:

 - Open portals Studio to edit your portal.
 - View the source code of a webpage section.
 - Add your own HTML code directly to a portal page or section.

-For this exercise, you will need to have the following parameters in your environment:
+For this exercise, you'll need to have the following parameters in your environment:

 1. A Power Apps portal that is provisioned.
-If you do not have a Power Apps portal available, follow the [Create Portal](/power-apps/maker/portals/create-portal/?azure-portal=true) instructions to create one.
+If you don't have a Power Apps portal available, follow the [Create Portal](/power-apps/maker/portals/create-portal/?azure-portal=true) instructions to create one.
 1. Access to the Power Apps maker portal.

 ## Scenario

-To ensure a consistent website appearance and define the *accessible* content that can be located and indexed, it is important to be able to edit HTML content of a page.
-In this exercise, you will add HTML code to the webpage copy section by using the Power Apps portals Studio Code Editor, and then you will follow these processes:
+To ensure a consistent website appearance and define the *accessible* content that can be located and indexed, it's important to be able to edit HTML content of a page.
+In this exercise, you'll add HTML code to the webpage copy section by using the Power Apps portals Studio Code Editor, and then you'll follow these processes:

 1. Open your portal in Power Apps portals Studio.
 2. Create a new landing webpage.